 8. Paid Advertising Landing Page

-For example, while scrolling through Facebook, I clicked on this ad from Airtable.
+For example, while scrolling through Instagram, I clicked on this ad from HubSpot's coming INBOUND convention.

 When I clicked on the ad, I was taken to this squeeze page:

-It also featured a live demo of the project management tool that instantly grabs my attention and shows rather than tells me why Airtable is different and valuable.
+It also featured a short description of the itinerary with visuals that instantly grab my attention and shows value rather than tells me why INBOUND is different and valuable.

 9. 404 Landing Page

-404s are never a good look, but it’s important you make them look as good as possible -- and work for you a little as well.
-Get creative with 404s, using humor to offset the error, and always direct your audience back to your homepage or other neutral landing page.
+404s are never a good look, but it’s important you make them look as good as possible — and work for you a little as well.
+Get creative with 404s, use humor to offset the error, and always direct your audience to your homepage or other neutral landing page.